-Whether we’re talking dollars in your bank account items on a seafood buffet or dates you got lined up on tender, more is generally considered to be better.
+Whether we’re talking dollars in your bank account or dates you got lined up on tender, more is generally considered to be better.
 A sentiment that also seems to hold true with the number of cores in your computer’s CPU at least if you buy into the marketing.

 Hold on!
 Even though having many cores definitely gives you a boost in multi-threaded applications like rendering 3D animations.
 There are actually situations where more cores provide no benefit whatsoever or can even actually hurt your system’s performance.

 Understanding the Problem With Many Multicore Processor

 Well, to start off with the more cause you pack onto a CPU, the more power they need and the more heat they generate.
 And remember that because CPU cores are crammed into a relatively small space, manufacturers end up working against some serious limits when it comes to thermal design power or TDP.